TRueedi/HSLU_DSPRO1_TrafficStatus/README.md

 We then visualize the obtained information with a grid over London.

 ## Dashboard
-To use the dashboard itself, the following steps are required First, clone the Github repository.
+If you want to use the dashboard, the following steps are necessary.
+First clone the Github repository.
+Install Python version 3.13.0 and install the required libaries from the requirements.txt file.
+Now it can already be started by executing the Dashboard.py.

+If you do not want to use the cached predictions, the following steps must be completed:
-Then download the zip file dataset_version1.0_22.11.2024 and unzip it under data/ dataset_V1.0/.
-Change the path to the files it contains in grid/grid_functions.py in the following functions.
+Then download the zip file dataset_version1.0_22.11.2024 and unpack it under data/ dataset_V1.0/.
+Change the path to the files contained in grid/grid_functions.py in the following functions.
 - get_weekday_prediction
 - plot_detectors_as_points

-The required package should then be installed using the requirements.txt file.
-You should then be able to start the dashboard.
-At the moment the prechached prediction is loaded, if new ones are needed, please delete the files in /grid/chache-directory.
-New ones will then be created when the application starts, but please note that this will take about 45 minutes.
+Then delete the cached files under /grid/chache-directory.
+The new files will then be created when you start the application.
+Please note that this will take about 45 minutes.

 ### Example
 Once launched, the Dashboard can be accessed via http://127.0.0.1:8050/.